DaveOps83/terraform-poc/README.md

 ###What is Terraform?

-Have a look at the product site: https://www.terraform.io/ they creator can pitch their product better than I can.
+Have a look at the product site: https://www.terraform.io/ the creators can pitch their product better than I can.

 ###What do we use if for?